brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### Diversify

-A common complaint I hear from parties where two or more character are doing the same thing (like a Fighter and Barbarian) is that one feels outclassed by the other.
+A common complaint I hear from parties where two or more characters are doing the same thing (like a Fighter and Barbarian) is that one feels outclassed by the other.
 This can make one or both characters feel redundant, and also lead to some gaps in what your party is capable of.
 However, this doesn’t mean that you can’t play similar types of characters.

 If your party wants to play with two Fighters, think about how you can make them different.
 Maybe one is an [agile fencer](/5e-build-guides/fencer-builds/) and the other is a [strong defender](/5e-build-guides/tank-builds/).
 Maybe one is an [archer](/5e-build-guides/archer-builds/) and the other melee.
 You can make one of them a decent support character by choosing Purple Dragon Knight as a subclass.
 You can also focus on [different mental stats](/5e-character-creation/mental-stats-compared/), having one be perceptive and insightful while the other is good at talking to people.